AGM: More about CIfA Board of Directors and Advisory Council

 The Chair works collaboratively with the co-CEOs and relevant staff to set the agenda and timings for each meeting.
 They have responsibility for leading meetings, providing a positive environment to allow all Board members to actively participate and express their views and thoughts.
 A key skill for the Chair is to be able to guide discussions towards a consensus view or next step and sum up discussions so that everyone understands what has been agreed.

 The Chair also has a key relationship with the co-CEOs.
-This needs to be collaborative and built on mutual trust and respect, to ensure a good flow of communication and understanding of the Institute's work.
+This needs to be collaborative and built on mutual trust and respect, to ensure a good flow of communication and understanding of the Institute’s work.
 The roles of the Chair and co-CEOs are very different.
-The Chair leads the Board while the co-CEOs are responsible for running the Institute and managing the budget.
+The Chair leads the Board while the co-CEOs are responsible for running the Institute, managing the budget and leading the staff.

 Honorary Treasurer

 The Honorary Treasurer is responsible for overseeing the financial management of the Institute.
-This includes making sure that accurate financial records are maintained and the financial reports are prepared for the Board.
-Again, the Treasurer will work collaboratively with CIfA staff responsible for the day-to-day finance activities to gain an overview of the financial procedures and understand the financial reports.
+This includes making sure that accurate financial records are maintained and that financial reports are prepared for the Board.
+Again, the Treasurer will work collaboratively with CIfA staff responsible for the financial management of CIfA to gain an overview of the financial procedures and understand the financial reports.

 Advisory Council